 A little about Hawaii National Bank and the history of their wellness program…

 Hawaii National Bank (HNB) is a privately held community bank, with branch offices in Hilo, Hawai’i, Oahu, and Maui, and provides a wide range of services to small business customers and individual account holders.

-Over the past decade, HNB has offered an array of wellness activities to their employees that have varied in scope and form – largely providing biometric screenings and onsite health risk assessments.
-In the last three years, though, they have formalized the program giving it a name, assigning a 12-person working committee that meets monthly, and conducting regular employee interest surveys.
-This new program includes wellness events and activities held throughout the year, as well as a 4-week online wellness challenge that employees can choose participate in.
+Over the past decade, HNB has offered an array of wellness activities to their employees.
+This varies from providing biometric screenings to onsite health risk assessments.
+In the last three years, though, they have formalized the program giving it a name, assigning it a 12-person committee, and conducting regular employee interest surveys.
+This new program includes wellness events and activities held throughout the year.
+They also now hold an optional 4-week online wellness challenge for employees to participate in.

-But how did HNB approach the development of their presently successful program and get 2x benchmark engagement from their employees?
+But how did HNB approach the development of this successful program and get 2x benchmark engagement from their employees?
 They focused on three key areas: